An SDSS-V 3D Tomographic Na I Map of the ISM: An Initial Study Towards the Smith Cloud: Results

+We estimate $C$, $A$, and $B$ using a weighted linear least-squares (WLS) fit.
+Specifically, we adopt the \texttt{statsmodels} \citep{Statsmodels} WLS implementation, with design matrix $X = [1,\, N_{\mathrm{HI,low}},\, N_{\mathrm{HI,high}}]$ and weights $w_i = 1/\sigma_{Y,i}^2$ based on the uncertainties in $Y$ (either Na\,I EW or $A_V$).
+Uncertainties in the H\,I column densities are neglected in the fit and are assumed to be minor compared to the errors on $Y$.
+To avoid fitting sources below the H\,I detection limit of the GBT data, we remove sources with high-velocity H\,I column densities below $1.8 \times 10^{19}\,\mathrm{cm}^{-2}$ (3$\sigma$ above the high-velocity background), leaving 313 out of 594 sources in the regression.

-In the extinction regression, the low-velocity term is highly significant, $X_{1} = (7.9 \pm 0.4)\times10^{-22}$ mag\,cm$^{2}$ ($p \ll 0.001$), consistent with previous measurements of the galactic dust-to-gas ratio \citep{Bohlin+1978, Diplas+1994, Liszt+2014, Lenz+2017}.
-The fitted slope for the high-velocity component is comparable in magnitude, $X_{2} = (8.2 \pm 2.9)\times10^{-22}$ mag\,cm$^{2}$ ($p = 0.005$), though the larger uncertainty and lower significance suggest that any associated extinction from the Smith Cloud is modest.
-Overall, the extinction signal is dominated by the foreground ISM, with at most a weak additional contribution from the high-velocity gas, consistent with the Cloud’s low dust content \citep{Minter+2024}.
+In the extinction regression, the low-velocity term is highly significant, $A = (7.6 \pm 0.4)\times10^{-22}$ mag\,cm$^{2}$ ($p \ll 0.001$), consistent with previous measurements of the galactic dust-to-gas ratio \citep{Bohlin+1978, Diplas+1994, Liszt+2014, Lenz+2017}.
+The fitted slope for the high-velocity component is comparable in magnitude, $B = (9.5 \pm 2.9) \times 10^{-22}$~mag~cm$^2$ ($p = 0.001$).
+To verify that this correlation is independent of the low-velocity ISM, we computed the residuals after removing the linear dependence on low-velocity HI from both $A_v$ and the high-velocity HI column density.
+These residuals still exhibit a significant positive correlation (Pearson $r = 0.204$, $p = 0.0003$), confirming that high-velocity gas contributes independently to the extinction signal, though the larger uncertainty suggests that any associated extinction from the Smith Cloud itself remains weak.
+Overall, the extinction signal is dominated by the foreground ISM, with at most a minor additional contribution from the high-velocity gas, consistent with the Cloud's low dust content \citep{Minter+2024}.

-For the Na\,I regression, the low-velocity term ($X_{1} = (1.26 \pm 0.05)\times10^{-21}$ \AA\,cm$^{2}$, $p \ll 0.001$) is significant, albeit shallow in slope. \citet{Ferlet+1985} measured $N(\mathrm{Na\,I})/N(\mathrm{H\,I})$ along stellar sightlines in the Milky Way, parameterizing their results as:
+For the Na\,I regression, the low-velocity term ($X_{1} = (1.13 \pm 0.06)\times10^{-21}$ \AA\,cm$^{2}$, $p \ll 0.001$) is significant, albeit shallow in slope. \citet{Ferlet+1985} measured $N(\mathrm{Na\,I})/N(\mathrm{H\,I})$ along stellar sightlines in the Milky Way, parameterizing their results as:

 Converting this to units of \AA\,cm$^{2}$, while assuming a linear curve of growth with $N(\mathrm{H\,I}) \gg N(\mathrm{H}_{2})$, we find their slope to be within 12--20\% of ours over the same $N(\mathrm{H\,I})$ range as our low-velocity sample ($10^{20}$--$10^{21}$ cm$^{-2}$).